 HIDDEN WATERS :: DRYLAND SPRINGS

-This project began on a springs inventory biology field trip.
-Where I discovered a world teeming with life within a trickle of water—a single spring that held an entire ecosystem.
-What looked like an insignificant, balding patch of green on an arid hillside contained invertebrate and plant species engaging in a complex web of interactions.
-I was drawn to the fragility of life in the desert.
+This project began on a springs inventory biology field trip, where I discovered a world teeming with life within a trickle of water—a single spring that held an, an entire ecosystem engaging in a complex web of interactions.
+I was drawn to the fragility of life in the desert and the need to protect it.
 For the last two years, armed with a sense of adventure, a rented GPS, a cell phone with unreliable service, and a little luck, I’ve searched for the reality behind those little blue dots on my paper maps.

 Preservation of water is vital in dry lands, for only where there is water can there be life.